-- 98% of our ordinary income for the calendar year; - · 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31st; and

-· any ordinary income and net capital gains for preceding years that were not distributed during such years.
+- 98% of our ordinary income for the calendar year; - 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31st; and - · any ordinary income and net capital gains for preceding years that were not distributed during such years.

 We may, at our discretion, carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
 If we choose to do so, all other things being equal, this would increase expenses and reduce the amounts available to be distributed to our stockholders.
 We will accrue excise tax on estimated taxable income as required.
 In addition, although we currently intend to distribute realized net capital gains (i.e., net long-term capital gains in excess of short-term capital losses), if any, at least annually, out of the assets legally available for such distributions, we may in the future decide to retain such capital gains for investment.
-There was no provision for federal excise taxes recorded for the year ended December 31, 2012 or for the year ended December 31, 2011.
-For the year ended December 31, 2010 we recorded a provision for federal excise taxes of \$298,322.
-There was no undistributed taxable income carried forward from 2012.
+There was no provision for federal excise taxes recorded for the year ended December 31, 2011.
+For the years ended December 31, 2010 and 2009, we recorded a provision for federal excise taxes of \$298,322 and \$1,012,791, respectively.
+There was no undistributed taxable income carried forward from 2011.

 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a dividend, stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.
-With respect to our dividends and distributions paid to stockholders during the years ended December 31, 2012, 2011 and 2010, dividends reinvested pursuant to our dividend reinvestment plan totaled \$5,591,912, \$8,021,087 and \$5,468,133, respectively.
+With respect to our dividends and distributions paid to stockholders during the years ended December 31, 2011, 2010 and 2009, dividends reinvested pursuant to our dividend reinvestment plan totaled \$8,021,087, \$5,468,133 and \$9,083,849, respectively.